Best MacBook Skins & Decals

 Handmade, durable, and highly-rated online, this laptop decal comes in three matching leafy pieces, including a top, button, and a keyboard piece.
 The skin is designed to resist scratches and dust, so it adds a slight layer of protection to your MacBook.

-The Green Leaves skin only comes in one color, but the vibrant greens of the decal's leaves are bound to catch the attention of every passionate plant lover.
+The Green Leaves skin only comes in one color, but the vibrant greens of the decal's leaves are bound to catch the attention of every passionate plant lover for $15.

 Slickwraps Natural series skins for MacBook